-Locate and click the Amazon Lightsail API option in the left horizontal menu, and then enter the AWS Personal Access Token you copied in Step.3 above into the Key and Secret fields, give your key a name, and then click Create.
+Locate and click the Integrations option in the left horizontal menu, and then enter the AWS Personal Access Token you copied in Step.3 above into the Key and Secret fields, give your key a name, and then click Create.

 View/Edit your Amazon Lightsail API Token

 Your AWS API Token will now be available from this settings panel.
 If you wish to edit or change your API Token, you may do this by clicking the down arrow followed by the edit button with the blue pencil icon.

 A popup modal will appear and you can easily change your AWS Personal Access Token and click Update.

 Now we have our Amazon Lightsail Key and Secret saved in our GridPane settings we are able to provision Instances with it from within GridPane.
 To do this, first click Home from the GridPane main menu to access the server provisioning tool.